Inscyght/Zero-E/README.md

 # Zero-E Bootstrap Repository

-This repository exists **only to support legacy versions** of Zero-E after the project was moved to my new GitHub account.
+This repository exists **only to support legacy versions** of Zero-E after I renamed my Github username, causing the project's URL to change.

 Older installations of Zero-E automatically check this repository for updates.
 Instead of the original script, they now receive a **small, signed bootstrap updater** that: